Frequently Asked Questions (FAQs)

 When will my family and I be able to fly into space?

 Several companies are currently funding development of new orbital and suborbital vehicles to be used for a variety of tasks, including space tourism.
-To allow for the testing of suborbital vehicles, AST created a new experimental launch permit for the test, development, and re-entry of reusable suborbital launch vehicles.
+To allow for the testing of suborbital vehicles, AST allows companies to obtain an experimental experimental launch permit for the test, development, and re-entry of reusable suborbital launch vehicles.

 Companies are hoping to launch people on short suborbital trips within the next year or two, with many people having already signed up for their short space ride.
 The establishment of a space tourism industry depends on the development of vehicles capable of launching people into space and returning them to Earth.
 Any such vehicle will have to be designed with reliability, safety, and comfort in mind.